 Late Arrivals & Early Pick-Ups

-Brookfield Campus: All late arrivals & early pick-ups will take place in the Chapel lobby.
+Brookfield Campus: All late arrivals & early pick-ups will take place in the Camp Office (by the Gym).

 Lake Country Campus: All late arrivals & early pick-ups will take place in the South Family Entrance Lobby.